 Ireland – Castles & Kings

 This tour takes you through some of the most historic areas in Ireland.
-From the 5000 year old burial chambers at Newgrange to the stately castles such as Trim and Malahide Castles.
+From the 5000 year old burial chambers at Newgrange to the stately Trim and Malahide Castles.

 There is a mixture of hilly and flat roads on this tour.
 Leaving and approaching Dublin the roads are largely flat but are hillier further north.